jamuc/crep/Vision.md

 # Goals

-- Add newsletter templating to easily create a readable and actionable format for sharing crashes.
+- Add templating support for reports to easily create a readable and actionable format for sharing crashes.
 - Add multiple crash sources, making it easier for anyone to plug and play.
 - Enable newsletters or results to be easily published on sites like GitHub.
 - Cultivate an inclusive open source community through respectful discussion.